-- 4.7.3 Where a full hearing under Article 5 has not been convened within three (3) months of the imposition of a Provisional Suspension, the Participant shall be entitled to apply (again, where applicable) to the Chairman of the ICC Code of Conduct Commission (sitting alone) to lift the imposition of the Provisional Suspension.
-It shall be the burden of the ICC to establish that there remains a risk that the integrity of the sport could be seriously undermined if the Provisional Suspension was lifted.
-The application shall be determined on the basis of written submissions alone, save where the Chairman of the ICC Code of Conduct Commission, in his absolute discretion, determines that a hearing should be convened.
-Any consideration of such an application by the Chairman of the ICC Code of Conduct Commission shall ensure that the Participant is afforded a fair and reasonable opportunity to present evidence, address the Chairman, and present his/her case.
-Notice of any decision made by the Chairman of the ICC Code of Conduct Commission will be sent by the ICC to the National Cricket Federation to which the Participant is affiliated as soon as such decision has been made. - 4.7.4 While Provisionally Suspended, a Participant may not play, coach or otherwise participate or be involved in any capacity in any Match or any other kind of function, event or activity (other than authorised anti-corruption education or rehabilitation programs) that is authorised, organised, sanctioned, recognised or supported in any way by the ICC, a National Cricket Federation, or any member under the jurisdiction of a National Cricket Federation, or receive accreditation to provide media or other services at any official venue or Match.
-National Cricket Federations shall take all reasonable steps within their powers to give effect to this Article 4.7.4 to the extent that they have the jurisdiction, power or ability to do so. - 4.7.5 A Participant who is not Provisionally Suspended may voluntarily Provisionally Suspend him/herself by written notice to the ICC's General Counsel.
-In that case, provided that the Participant respects that voluntary Provisional Suspension until the charge(s) against him/her is/are determined, he/she shall be given credit for such voluntary Provisional Suspension in accordance with Article 6.4.
+- 4.7.3 Where a full hearing under Article 5 has not been convened within three (3) months of the imposition of a Provisional Suspension, the Participant shall be entitled to apply (in accordance with the process set out in the Prosecuting Authority's procedural rules) to have the imposition of the Provisional Suspension lifted.
+It shall be the burden of the Prosecuting Authority to establish that there remains a risk that the integrity of the sport could be seriously undermined if the Provisional Suspension was lifted.
+The application shall be determined on the basis of written submissions alone, save where the Chair of the Adjudicatory Body (or their designee), in their absolute discretion, determines that a hearing should be convened.
+Any consideration of such an application by the Chair of the Adjudicatory Body (or their designee) shall ensure that the Participant is afforded a fair and reasonable opportunity to present evidence, address the Chair (or their designee), and present their case.
+Notice of any decision made by the Chair of the Adjudicatory Body (or their designee) will be sent by the Prosecuting Authority to the ICC and the National Cricket Federation to which the Participant is affiliated as soon as such decision has been made. - 4.7.4 While Provisionally Suspended, a Participant may not play, coach or otherwise participate or be involved in any capacity in any Match or any other kind of function, event or activity (other than authorised anti-corruption education or rehabilitation programs) that is authorised, organised, sanctioned, recognised or supported in any way by the ICC, a National Cricket Federation, or any member under the jurisdiction of a National Cricket Federation, or receive accreditation to provide media or other services at any official venue or Match.
+National Cricket Federations shall take all reasonable steps within their powers to give effect to this Article 4.7.4 to the extent that they have the jurisdiction, power or ability to do so. - 4.7.5 A Participant who is not Provisionally Suspended may voluntarily Provisionally Suspend him/herself by written notice to the Prosecuting Authority.
+In that case, provided that the Participant respects that voluntary Provisional Suspension until the charge(s) against him/her is/are determined, they shall be given credit for such voluntary Provisional Suspension in accordance with Article 6.4.
 A copy of any such notice will be sent by the ICC to the National Cricket Federation to which the Participant is affiliated without unnecessary delay.